-- services which must be precertified by the Utilization Review Provider; or - prescription drugs which must be preauthorized by the Pharmacy Network Services provider or Claims Office; or - travel preauthorization determinations which address medical necessity or the appropriate level of care
+- services which must be pre-certified by the Utilization Review Provider; or - prescription drugs which must be preauthorized by the Pharmacy Network Services provider; or - travel preauthorization determinations which address medical necessity or the appropriate level of care.

 If the services have been provided already and the only issue is what payment, if any, will be made, the Claim will be processed as a Post-Service Health Claim.